 It’s hardly an off-roader, either, so don’t view it as a replacement for the now-departed Nissan Xterra.
 Instead, with car-like suspension and a fairly low roof line—the bigger Rogue is fully 6 inches taller—the Rogue Sport is a city-slicker crossover for buyers who want a high seating position and the ability to haul boxier items than will fit into a sedan.
 All-wheel drive will appeal to those in wintry climates.

-On the safety front, the Rogue Sport will be available with a surround-view camera system that displays a 360-degree overview of the vehicle.
+On the safety front, the Rogue Sport is available with a surround-view camera system that displays a 360-degree overview of the vehicle.
 Additionally, various of the latest active-safety options are available.
 They include adaptive cruise control, automatic emergency braking with pedestrian detection, forward-collision alert, rear cross-traffic alert, and lane-departure warning.
-The full suite of active-safety systems is only offered on the Rogue Sport SL, however, the very highest trim level.
-The mid-grade trim, known as SV, offers just a subset, and the few buyers who choose the spartan Rogue S are entirely out of luck.
+Nissan's full suite of driver-assist features are walled off on top grades.

 In 2019, Nissan added its ProPilot Assist driver assistance features to top trims of the Rogue Sport.
 In 2020, Nissan made automatic emergency braking, lane-departure warnings, blind-spot monitors, and automatic high beams standard on every trim level.